 Northside ISD has a variety of advisory committees whose members include community members, parents, and staff.
 Members of the committees provide input and feedback to school and Central Office administrators and the Board of Trustees.

-Gifted and Talented Enrichment Advisory Council
+Gifted & Talented Enrichment Advisory Council

 The Northside ISD Gifted/Talented Enrichment Advisory Council is a group of volunteer parents and educators that meets quarterly, alongside district Gifted/Talented and Advanced Academic staff.
 This diverse group works to facilitate communication between parents, staff, the school board, as well as the community, in matters pertaining to the district's services for Gifted and Talented students.
 We hope to improve the quality of services district-wide.

 Northside Educational Improvement Council